 The ten-sided lantern room originally housed a third-order Fresnel lens manufactured by Barbier & Fenestre in Paris, France.
 This lens, which is now on display at the lighthouse, has twelve flash panels and revolved once in six minutes to produce a six-second flash every thirty seconds.
 The lens rested atop sixteen ball bearings and was rotated by a clockwork mechanism powered by a weight suspended in a drop tube located between the inner and outer walls of the tower.

 The tower is attached via a twenty-two-foot-long covered way to the brick keepers’ dwelling.
-Besides, the lighthouse, the station was also originally equipped with ten-inch steam fog whistles in duplicate.
-The light and fog signal were placed in operation on November 15, 1880.
+Besides, the lighthouse, the station was also originally equipped with two ten-inch steam fog whistles, housed in twin buildings located just east of the lighthouse.

 A thirty-four-foot by twenty-foot extension with a back building was added to the keepers’ dwelling in 1899.
+The need for additional space in the dwelling was likely promoted by the addition of a second assistant keeper to the station in 1896.
 In 1910, the dwelling had seven rooms for the head keeper, and five rooms for each of the two assistants.

-A brick fog signal building was constructed in 1900 to house duplicate, compressed-air sirens.
+A brick fog signal building was constructed in 1900 to house duplicate, compressed-air sirens powered by oil engines.
 Two years later, two automatic Brown sirens, with copper trumpets were installed, and one of the two old wooden fog signal buildings was moved to the southwest part of the lot and converted into a woodshed.
 The characteristic of the fog signal was changed in 1906 from a three-second blast separated by twenty-seven seconds of silence, to a three-second blast separated by fifty-seven seconds of silence.

 In recognition of the key role this lighthouse had played in the maritime history of Racine County, it was placed on the National Register of Historic Places in 1984.